Skip to main content

 Step 1: Set Up the Project

-First, we need to set up our project and import the necessary dependencies.
-We’ll create a new Solidity contract for our example.
+First, we need to set up our project and install the necessary dependencies.

 // SPDX-License-Identifier: MIT